This post includes affiliate links.

 In the reversed pass, ch 1, [yarn over, pull through 2 loops on hook] across, 1 loop remains.
 The reverse pass is the same for all rows.

 Now repeat the 2nd and 3rd (shown as 1 and 2 in the chart) as often as you like.

-Once you crochet several rows you see the pattern and beauty of the Smock stitch appear more and more.
+Once you have crochet several rows you can see the pattern and beauty of the Smock stitch.

-As it can be hard sometimes to understand the photo as well chart tutorial, I would highly suggest to watch the video tutorial below as it is very detailed and designed for a beginner of Tunisian Crochet.
+Sometimes it can be hard to understand the photo as well as the chart tutorial, I would highly suggest you watch the video tutorial below as it is very detailed and designed for a beginner of Tunisian Crochet.